harshilshrma/MoveMate/README.md

 # Overview
 Welcome to MoveMate, your user-friendly transportation solution!
 MoveMate is a comprehensive platform created with HTML, CSS, and Bootstrap, designed for <strong>seamless mobility planning</strong>.
 Its responsive design ensures optimal functionality across devices, providing an effortless experience for users.
+<p><em>Note: This is solely a front-end project created for design purposes.
+The company represented here is fictional, and the website is non-functional.</em></p>

 <br>